 Mid-level bank supervisors.

-Participants should have a degree in economics or finance and be familiar with bank regulation and supervision issues.
+Applicants should have a degree in economics and/or finance and be familiar with bank regulation and supervisory issues.

 |Application process:||Please apply online|